-We have a good supply White pine and White Spruce trees that were planted before we shifted our focus to Michigan native hardwood trees.
+We have a good supply White pine and larger White Spruce trees that were planted before we shifted our focus to Michigan native hardwood trees.

 The White Spruce trees have short needles and fairly dense branches.
 They are relatively slow growing though they can grow as much as two feet in height in a single season.

 These trees are best transplanted before they start their rapid growth in the spring or after they have had some time to restore their energy reserves by late summer or early fall.
-We dig trees between the time that the ground thaws in the spring and early April.
+We dig trees between the time that the ground thaws in the spring and mid-April.
 We dig again between late August and the time that the ground freezes in the fall.